kcrowebasspro/Downpour/README.md

 <h2>Data</h2>

-The two main datasets used for the visual story and main article of this project came from NOAA's National Centers for Environmental Information.
+The two main datasets used for the <a href = "https://www.usatoday.com/in-depth/graphics/2021/11/30/climate-change-impact-on-rainfall-in-your-state-explained/6249484001/">visual story</a> and <a href = "https://www.usatoday.com/in-depth/news/investigations/2021/11/30/climate-change-extreme-rainfall/8550366002/">main article</a> of this project came from NOAA's National Centers for Environmental Information.
 They consist of monthly precipitation totals from 1895 to 2020 for NOAA's 344 <a href = "https://github.com/kcrowebasspro/Downpour/blob/main/data/climdiv-pcpndv-v1.0.0-20211006.txt">climate divisions</a> as well as <a href = "https://github.com/kcrowebasspro/Downpour/blob/main/data/climdiv-pcpnst-v1.0_080521.txt">states</a> in the continental U.S.

 Link: https://www.ncei.noaa.gov/pub/data/cirs/climdiv/
 	<br>- Climate divisions file convention: climdiv-pcpndv-v1.0.0-YYYYMMDD